-MyCoventry will help migrant integration
+MyCoventry helps migrant integration

-As a parting gift from the European Union, the Asylum, Migration and Integration Fund (AMIF) has awarded funding for MyCoventry, a two-year partnership, starting in January 2021, to address local, social and economic inequalities that hinder the way young people and adults from migrant communities interact and become an integral part of the Coventry.
+As a parting gift from the European Union, the Asylum, Migration and Integration Fund (AMIF) awarded funding for MyCoventry, a two-year partnership, starting in January 2021, to address local, social and economic inequalities that hinder the way young people and adults from migrant communities interact and become an integral part of the Coventry.

 The scheme will help improve language skills and enable new communities to learn and feel a part of the life of the city as well as boost employment opportunities.